 No matter how much we may try and avoid the uncomfortable truth, smoking is unequivocally bad for us.
-It makes us unfit, causes health problems, gives our hands, breath and clothes an interesting fragrance and gives us what doctors call ‘smoker’s face.’
+It makes us unfit, causes health problems, gives our hands, breath and clothes an “interesting” fragrance and causes what doctors call “smoker’s face.”

 Addiction changes your brain function so that you find it easy to justify the addiction.
 In fact, researchers in the 1970s found that those of us with a dependency will often develop a cognitive distortion to do just that – such as clinging on to the fact that someone we heard about smoked and lived to 100.
 In our minds, that becomes the likely outcome for us too, even though ALL of the evidence suggests otherwise.

-It’s an amazing bit of neurological jiggery-pokery and given how incredibly addictive cigarettes are for most people, it’s no wonder we find it hard to kick the habit.
+It’s a fantastic bit of neurological jiggery-pokery and, given how incredibly addictive cigarettes are for most people, it’s no wonder we find it hard to kick the habit.
 Smoking is considered to be one of the stickiest addictions of all.
 Many recovering addicts find themselves maintaining (or switching to) the fag habit even when they lose the others.

 And remarkably, smoking only one cigarette a day leads to a risk of heart disease that is halfway between a smoker and a non-smoker.

-Part of the problem is that smoking plant materials such as tobacco causes a build-up of carbon monoxide which prevents the blood from carrying oxygen around the body and to the brain.
+Part of the problem is that smoking plant materials such as tobacco will cause a build-up of carbon monoxide which prevents the blood from carrying oxygen around the body and to the brain.
 This naturally has many detrimental consequences for your health.

 Tim, Music Supervisor, London